-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

 We have effectively doubled the return of the S&P 500 in our first 20 months.

-What’s more, our portfolio’s winning percentage is similar that of the “SA Picks”, at about 60%-65%, with an average “win size” of about 40% and loss size of around 10%.
+What’s more, our portfolio’s winning percentage is similar that of the “SA Picks,” at about 60%-65%, with an average “win size” of about 40% and loss size of around 10%.

 Note: CBI has been a drag on performance for us in 2017, and value has been underperforming growth, but perhaps I’ll address the effect of “style investing” later via an exclusive article, or maybe we can discuss it in the “live chat” feature within the service, if you’d like.

-Don’t pass up on this opportunity to invest, learn and engage, along side a hedge fund run by a team of CFA Charterholders and chaired by a CFA Charterholder and someone that has +30 years of experience working in the investment industry.
+Don’t pass up on this opportunity to invest, learn and engage, alongside a hedge fund run by a team of CFA Charterholders and chaired by a CFA Charterholder and someone that has +30 years of experience working in the investment industry.

 And, a team that has doubled the return of the S&P 500 over its first 20 months.

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).